mttcohack/MTTCohack-Enhancing-Customer-Feedback-Management-with-Azure-AI/README.md

 - Data Storage and Analysis: Understand how to store processed feedback in Azure Storage Account and analyze it for reporting purposes.

 ## **Success Criteria:**
-- You should be able to remove PII and get the sentiment score (using Azure Function) and able to save the sanitized feedback with score in a different container of the storage account
+- You should be able to remove PII and get the sentiment score (using Azure Function) and able to save the sanitized feedback with score in a different container("processed-feedback") of the storage account

 ---
 ### **Challenges:**